Recovering the Lost World,

 "After the mention of these streams of flame that replaced the sun as a source of light, there follows the line, 'the Morning Star fought the battle riding on the back of Leo.'"

-There is no question that the Phaethon legend describes the nova event of Venus and Mercury in June and July of 685 BC, although the Roman author Ovid (before AD 17), who narratised the 'legend,' places all the action in the span of one day rather than 40 days.
-The descriptive details stand out, however.
-Ovid notes that large regions of the Earth were burned up ("Ignis Coelis" -- fire falling from the sky), that Phaethon had to struggle against "the whirling poles" (which may have reference to a polar plasma plume) and was swept away by the "swift axis" (the relocation of the polar axis), that the normal path of the Sun through the skies was not followed, that the northern constellations attempted to dip into the sea (as the equatorial moved), and ends with the note that the Earth "sank back a little lower than her wonted place." (paraphrased by Velikovsky)
+There is no question that the Phaethon legend describes the nova event of Venus and Mercury in June and July of 685 BC, although the Roman author Ovid (before AD 17), who narratized the "legend," places all the action in the span of one day rather than 40 days.
+Some descriptive details stand out.
+Ovid notes that large regions of the Earth were burned up with "Ignis Coelis" (fire falling from the sky), that Phaethon had to struggle against "the whirling poles" (which may have been a reference to a polar plasma plume) and was swept away by the "swift axis" (the polar axis?), that the normal path of the Sun through the skies was not followed, that the northern constellations attempted to dip into the sea (as the equatorial moved), and ends with the note that the Earth "sank back a little lower than her wonted place" (as paraphrased by Velikovsky).

-Mercury's abduction is the conjunction of Venus and Mercury on June 15th of 685 BC.
-It was seen as an abduction because Mersury was previously only seen just above the horizon before sunrise or after sunset (after sunset in June of 685 BC).
+Mercury's abduction is the near conjunction of Venus and Mercury on June 15th of 685 BC.
+It was seen as an abduction (also understood as a birth) because Mercury had previously only been seen just above the horizon before sunrise or after sunset (four times a year).
 It would not have been seen as traveling across the sky with the Sun, except that on June 15th, while very near each other in the sky, both Venus and Mercury started to blaze like suns during the day.

-With shafts of light streaking across the sky -- directed toward the Sun and away, as likely as well at right angles -- the two planets looked like comets.
+The two planets looked like comets, with shafts of light streaking across the sky -- directed both toward the sun and away from it, and likely at right angles as well.
+This is what comets do under the electric stress of approaching the Sun.
 Later astronomers, inspecting ancient records, came to the obvious conclusion that comets are generated when planets meet in conjunction.
 This opinion was held from Roman times through the Middle Ages.

-My estimates, made before I ran across the text by Stecchini, was also of an initial appearance in the East and a course of 8 months.
-Originally I selected a period starting at the earliest in March/April and lasting to January of the following year (rather than Kugler's September to April of 100 BC).
-At the first writing of this text I had no idea at all of when Venus would first have flared up, and used the first date of its appearance in the east, going by ephemeris information.
+My estimate, made before I ran across the text by Stecchini, was also of an initial appearance in the east and a course of 8 months.
+Originally I selected a period starting in March/April and lasting to January of the following year (rather than Kugler's September to April of 100 BC).
+At the first writing of this text I had no idea at all of when Venus would first have started to blaze, and used the first date of its appearance in the east, going by ephemeris information.
 Only in early 2008 did I manage to derive a reasonable set of dates for the event, based on diverse records.
-At this time I would hold that the blazing of Venus started on June 15, Gregorian, and ended on July 25th (June 22 to August 1, Julian).
-The general details of these two dates were presented in a previous chapter.
-(Fine detail is presented in Chapter 16, "The Chilam Balam Books.")
+At this time I would hold that the blazing of Venus started on June 15, Gregorian, and ended on July 25th Gregorian (June 22 to August 1, Julian).
+The general details of these two dates were presented in a previous chapter and in the chapter "The Chilam Balam Books.")
 Finding these dates simplified a reading of the Sibylline Oracle texts, which I will address below.

-What is of greater interest are the specifics of the prophesies, not the dates.
+What is of greater interest are the specifics of the prophecies, not the dates.
 I disagree with Stecchini's evaluation (after Kugler) that the information "is so exact and technical that it must be something more than a mere mystical vision."
-I should explain that Kugler sees the progression of the Sibylline description as simply recording the path of the Sun through the constellations between September and April, and that this becomes the basis for the Phaethon event of ca 1500 BC by inference (which is actually the Typhon event).
+I should explain that Kugler sees the progression of the Sibylline description as simply recording the path of the Sun between September and April.
+This becomes the basis for his assumed Phaethon event of circa 1500 BC by inference (which was actually the Typhon event, and points up how little is really known of the Exodus).

-What I see, instead of a play-by-play, is an opening and closing statement which encloses a long list of damages in terms of relocations of stars, which range over all except a few of the zodiacal constellations.
-The effect is not unlike the trail ofconstellated animals which follow the depiction of the killing of the bull (Taurus) in the temples of Mithra, or the list of celestial damages presented in the play Thyistes by Seneca.
-Both of these are contemporaneous with the Sibylline prophesies.
+What I see, instead of a play-by-play, is an opening and closing statement which encloses a long list of damages in terms of relocations of the constellations, which range over all except a few of the zodiacal constellations.
+The effect is not unlike the trail of constellated animals which follow the depiction of the killing of the bull (Taurus) in the temples of Mithras, or the list of celestial damages presented in the play Thyistes by Seneca.
+Both of these are contemporaneous with the Sibylline prophecies.

-There is an opening statement: the account of the visionary, how the star-war progressed (at which point dates come into play), what the main weapon was, and a summary of the lasting damages.
+There is an opening statement: the account of the visionary, how the star-war progressed (at which point dates come into use), what the main weapon was, and a summary of the lasting damages.
 At the end of the text we find a resolution and a windup signifying the end of creation.
-Enclosed by these is a long list of alterations in the constellations of the zodiac (abd some others), which are neither complete, nor make all that much sense except when the new skies are compared with the old skies -- the dome of the stars before and after 685 BC.
-But I suspect that the list was not meant to be complete; the main purpose was to suggest the utter derangement and confusion of the stars after the battle.
+Enclosed by these is a long list of alterations in the constellations of the zodiac (and some others), which are neither complete, nor make all that much sense except when the new skies are compared with the old skies.
+But I suspect that the list was not meant to be complete; the main purpose was to suggest the utter derangement of the stars resulting from the battle.

 The Opening Text

-The text in question, representing the closing lines 688 through 711 of Book Five of the Sibylline Oracles, is from a translation by Milton S. Terry in 1899.
-The text starts with ... [note 4]
+The text in question, representing lines 688 through 711 of Book Five of the Sibylline Oracles, is from a translation by Milton S. Terry in 1899.
+The text starts with: [note 4]

 "I saw the threatening of the shining Sun